A Primer On Computational Geometry – Part One

 Additionally, how we represent geometry inside a computer is largely consistent across disciplines, be it physics, computer animation, or video games.
 Geometry is geometry.

 And finally, before we begin, when talking about software development, it is important to understand that quite often there is more than one way to skin the metaphorical cat.
-Those of you who have a background in developing software that uses geometry may know of other, better ways to get the same job done, like when using resources management software like the one you can check them out here you realize you can do more in less time.
+Those of you who have a background in developing software that uses geometry may know of other, better ways to get the same job done.
 What I am presenting is what I feel to be easy for lay-persons to grok.
 Please feel free to expand on your such methods in the comments.

 There is a point to it all